 The scenario shows a simplified SIP session establishment.
 The TCP-client/server role is defined by the setup attribute (based on [IETF RFC 4145]), and the fingerprint of the UE’s certificate is included in the SDP (based on [IETF RFC 4572]).

-The H.248 MG is triggered by the MGC to create two terminations, whereby the bearer for the first termination is secured by the use of TLS.
-In the RD for this termination the MG also receives the fingerprint of the UE’s certificate.
+The H.248 MG is triggered by the MGC to create two terminations, whereby the bearer for the first SEP/termination is secured by the use of TLS.
+In the RD of this termination the MG also receives the fingerprint of the UE’s certificate.

 The call flow (Figure II.2) shows the setup of the TCP-connection as well as the TLS handshake on the first termination.
 The self-signed certificate received from the UE is verified by the use of the fingerprint.
 After the TLS handshake is finished, application data may flow between the UE and the remote call session endpoint.
 In the message flow presented here the MG will forward these data in the TCP-proxy mode.